 Advantages & field of application

-The conversion of existing overhead lines can be done by replacement of insulators only and keeping the conductors and towers as they are.
-However, one must choose the maximum operating voltage properly, in order to keep the given internal and external electric clearances and to avoid corona associated levels of noise and ionization of air.
+The conversion of existing OHL can be done by the replacement of insulators only and by keeping the conductors and towers as they are.
+How-ever, the maximum operating voltage must be chosen properly to maintain the given internal and external electric clearances and avoid corona associated levels of noise and ionisation of air.

 Technology Readiness Level

 Research & Development